 Most Japanese Matcha is grown in the Uji region of Japan, near to the ancient capital Kyoto.
-Whilst out in Japan we were invited to visit and matcha field and help with the harvesting.
+Whilst out in Japan, we were invited to visit a matcha field and help with the harvesting.

 The highest quality matcha is plucked by hand – the leaves are sorted, cleaned and partially dried before being refrigerated.
-In this state the leaves are called tencha.
-As the leaves perfect for producing matcha can only be harvested once or twice a year it is important that they are refrigerated within the next 48 hours, this means the tencha can be used to make match all year round.
+In this state, the leaves are called tencha.
+As the leaves perfect for producing matcha can only be harvested once or twice a year, it is important that they are refrigerated within the next 48 hours.
+This means the tencha can be used to make matcha all year round.

 Grinding matcha powder

-To produce matcha the tencha leaves are dried again, to remove all but 3% moisture in the leaves and traditionally they would be ground down on a hand-carved millstone.
-Using this traditional method it takes around 20 minutes to slowly grind 10g of matcha powder!
+To produce matcha, the tencha leaves are dried again to remove all but 3% moisture in the leaves and traditionally they would be ground down on a hand-carved millstone.
+Using this traditional method, it takes around 20 minutes to slowly grind 10g of matcha powder!
 Mike and Krisi gave this a go and can vouch for the effort that goes into that tiny pouch of powder!
-You cannot speed up the process as the increased friction would heat the powder and you would not be able to get the desired finest powder either.
+You cannot speed up the process, as the increased friction would heat the powder and you would not be able to get the fine texture desired.

 Modern matcha factories have mechanic grinders, often hundreds at a time, that can grind a much larger quantity.
 The grinding rooms of a matcha factory are always in darkness and temperature controlled to ensure the bright green colour and flavour is not damaged during processing.

-During the tea ceremony two types of matcha are prepared.
-One is a thin, or light matcha called usucha and one is a thick, or strong tea called koicha.
-It is traditional to enjoy a bean-paste based sweet with the koicha in order to balance out the bitterness and settle the stomach.
-Read more about the Japanese Matcha Ceremony here.
+During the tea ceremony, two types of matcha are prepared.
+One is a thin (or light) matcha called usucha and one is a thick (or strong) tea called koicha.
+It is traditional to enjoy a bean-paste based sweet with the koicha, in order to balance out the bitterness and settle the stomach.

-If you are interested in learning more about matcha traditions you can find more information on our UniversiTEA pages under the matcha section.
-Here, you will also find a comprehensive guide on how to prepare matcha the traditional way, with a bamboo whisk.
+If you are interested in learning more about matcha traditions, you can find more information on our UniversiTEA pages under the matcha section.
+You'll also find a comprehensive guide on how to prepare matcha the traditional way with a bamboo whisk.

-Check out all the matcha flavoured goodies Mike + Krisi enjoyed whilst out in Japan!
+Check out all the matcha flavoured goodies Mike + Krisi enjoyed while out in Japan!